Tayshet: Climate

 Tayshet has a subarctic climate (Köppen Dfc) bordering on a humid continental climate with warm, humid summers and severely cold, drier winters.
 The monthly 24-hour average temperature ranges from -18.9 °C in January to 18.4 °C. Sunshine is generous and the area receives 2,150 hours of bright sunshine annually.

 Transportation

 Tayshet railway station is a major railway junction.
 Here the Baikal–Amur Mainline begins, branching northeast from the Trans-Siberian Railway.
-Here also the Abakan-Taishet Railway ends.
+This is also where the Abakan-Taishet Railway ends.
 The town is also on the M53 Highway (Moscow to Irkutsk).